 Build an Incremental Model

-Every aspect of the project should be chosen to be scale-able if need be.
-This includes tools, data sources, goals, KPIs, etc. it can, however, be tough to imagine how all of this can be a factor in future if you have not walked that part before.
+Every aspect of the project should be chosen to be scaleable if need be.
+This includes tools, data sources, goals, KPIs, etc. It can, however, be tough to imagine how all of this can be a factor in future if you have not walked that path before.

 And failing to implement properly can mean going back to the drawing board in future.

 With the lesson he learnt from this, he’s in a better position to help his clients avoid this pitfall and many more.
-This advantage could mean the difference for your business to.
+This advantage could mean the difference for your business too.